sztrzask/maklipsa.github.io/_posts/2017-02-12-Choosing-centralized-logging-and-monitoring-system.md

 - option to mark an error as "fixed"
 - quite fast UI
 - very good email alerts.
 They look good and are very informative.
+- very good customer service :) (emails and the comments)

 **The bad**